-If you are a business owner in the West Midlands area, the expert fire safety specialists at Cardinal Fire offer exceptional fire extinguisher servicing, including inspections, testing and maintenance.
+If you are a business owner in the West Midlands area, the expert fire safety specialists at Cardinal Fire offer exceptional fire extinguisher servicing, including inspections, testing, maintenance and guidance (see our guide to BS5839).
 With our certified fire safety engineers by your side, you can enjoy peace of mind knowing that your building and the people in it are protected in case of a fire incident.

 Find out at-a-glance answers to your burning questions about fire extinguisher servicing and maintenance below.
 For any more information, just get in touch with the team at Cardinal Fire and we will be happy to help.

 The legal requirement is to have a fire extinguisher inspection every 12 months.